 In general Men Women Who asks most of the questions?
-Who uses the words you and we a lot? - All - A - All - A - All - Al Who thinks "Questions keep a conversation going"?
+Who uses the words you and we a lot?
+Who thinks "Questions keep a conversation going"?
 Who asks questions mostly to get information?
 Who makes more statements of fact or opinion?
 Who thinks it's important to talk over problems?
-Who thinks it's important not to talk over problems?
+E con Who thinks it's important not to talk over problems?